rust-lang/rfcs/text/0000-min-target-api-version.md

 ### Should there be new targets that only differ from existing targets in their default `min_target_api_version`?

-In the [future possibilities][#future-possibilities ] section we discuss the possibility of allowing users specialized versions of the std library depending on the specified `min_target_api_version`.
+In the [future possibilities](#future-possibilities) section we discuss the possibility of allowing users specialized versions of the std library depending on the specified `min_target_api_version`.
 In the meantime, should we also create new targets that different from the existing targets in that they have different default `min_target_api_version`s?
 This would allow users to more directly benefit from this feature.

 ### Should failing to parse the provided `min_target_api_version` produce a warning?